info201a-s19/The-Billboard-Equation/README.md

 ### What questions from above can we answer using our data?

-By using a linear regression analysis, we can use our data to determine **the correlation between each individual characteristic and the song's popularity**.
+By using a regression analysis, we can use our data to determine **the correlation between each individual characteristic and the song's popularity**.
 To demonstrate this to the user, we can use an individual scatterplot for each song characteristic as the x-axis, setting the y-axis in each as the song's popularity.

 From looking at all of the scatterplots together, our data will then help us narrow down **which of the characteristics is the main driver behind the song's popularity**.
 By creating an additional plot and table for a multiple regression analysis of the data, we will be able to confirm the best predictor for song popularity, which would answer our main question.